 The full 170,000 words from the print book but available for your Kindle devices.
 Expertly formatted to work on all Kindle devices, mono and colour.
 Colour, hi-res Kindle ISBN: 978-0-9930057-2-5.
 Standard Kindle ISBN: 978-0-9930057-3-2

-The multi-media iPad version is also now available (and, last weekend, it was the number 1 book in the history category on UK iTunes).
+The multi-media iPad version is also now available (and, for two weekends in a row, it was the number 1 book in the history category on UK iTunes).

 The hardbacks sold out within six hours.
-Now that all of the pre-orders have shipped I can release the few remaining softbacks – once they’re gone, they’re gone.
+All of the softbacks have now been sold, too.
 A revised second edition will be published early in 2015.

 Beta readers have been positive in their praise for the book.
 More reviews will be added in due course.

 “Roads Were Not Built For Cars is a major and original piece of work, and a significant contribution to social history.
 It is also an underpinning for current debates about the urban realm.”